TradeshiftCN/react-components/src/components/Search/Readme.md

 ### Basic Usage

-_Note: Normally onSearch callback will be called when press enter key and click clear btn_
+_Note: Normally onSearch callback will be called when press enter key_

 ```jsx
 <Search